 Defining the working plane with the Euler angle: PLANE EULER

 Euler angles define a machining plane through up to three rotations about the respectively tilted coordinate system.
 The Swiss mathematician Leonhard Euler defined these angles.

-Parameter description for the positioning behavior.
-Further Information: "Specifying the positioning behavior of the PLANE function", page 475
+Further Information: "Specifying the positioning behavior of the PLANE function", page 501